tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 Currently have 3 threads.
 ```

-I did not accidentally paste something twice; when running the `await` command multiple times, we are seeing the same object and thread IDs.
+When running the `await` command multiple times, we are seeing the same object and thread IDs.
 The object ID makes sense since in our [REPL](#command-options) we had the `await` command use the same object.
 However, the same thread ID wasn't something we intentionally set up.

 This means we are **reusing our thread**.
+Rather than having threads created and left around, the library is reusing them for subsequent calls.
 This is great, as it helps save on the cost of starting up and maintaining a new thread.

 ## Fancy another